-- 6. On the reports at issue the respondent disclosed staff members as the payee for multiple entries.
-The report did not properly disclose the categories of goods or services for which the expenditures were made.
-The reimbursements totaled approximately \$8,100.
-Reimbursement of a staff member must be reported in one of two ways.
+- 7. On both his original January 2006 and July 2006 semiannual campaign finance reports the respondent disclosed a member of his staff as the payee for one entry.
+Both described the expenditure as "reimbursement for office supplies for capitol office."
+The reimbursements totaled \$1,250.
+Reimbursement of a staff member may be reported in one of two ways.
 Neither of those methods were used and the actual payee was not disclosed.
-Therefore, there is credible evidence of violations of section 254.031 of the Election Code and section 20.61 of the Ethics Commission Rules. - 7.
-A candidate who makes political expenditures from the candidate's personal funds may reimburse those personal funds from political contributions only if the expenditures from personal funds were fully reported as political expenditures, including the payees, dates, purposes, and amounts of the expenditures and the report clearly designates those expenditures as having been made from the person's personal funds and that the expenditures are subject to reimbursement.
+Therefore, there is credible evidence of a violation of section 254.031 of the Election Code and section 20.61 of the Ethics Commission Rules. - 8.
+Ethics Commission rules prohibit the commission from considering an allegation if the alleged violation is not also a criminal offense and if the allegation is based on facts that occurred more than three years before the date the complaint is filed.
+Ethics Commission Rules § 12.5(a).
+There is no criminal offense for a violation of section 253.035 of the Election Code.
+Therefore, the statute of limitation is 3 years.
 ELEC.
-CODE § 253.035(h). - 8.
+CODE § 253.035.
+The January 2005 campaign finance report falls within that period. - 9.
+A candidate who makes political expenditures from the candidate's personal funds may reimburse those personal funds from political contributions only if: (1) the expenditures from personal funds were fully reported as political expenditures, including the payees, dates, purposes, and amounts of the expenditures; and (2) the report clearly designates those expenditures as having been made from the person's personal funds and that the expenditures are subject to reimbursement.
+ELEC.
+CODE § 253.035(h). - 10.
 In the alternative, a candidate who makes political expenditures from the candidate's personal funds may report the amount expended as a loan and may reimburse personal funds from political contributions in the amount of the reported loan.
 ELEC.
-CODE § 253.0351(a). - 9.
-On the reports at issue the respondent disclosed multiple reimbursements to herself.
-The reimbursements totaled approximately \$10,900.
-The evidence indicates that the respondent did not previously disclose the political expenditures for the reimbursements as having been made from the respondent's personal funds with the intent to seek reimbursement.
-Therefore, there is credible evidence of a violation of section 253.035(h) of the Election Code.
+CODE § 253.0351(a). - 11.
+The respondent's January 2005 and January 2006 semiannual campaign finance reports disclosed multiple reimbursements to himself.
+The total amount of reimbursement was approximately \$4,400.
+The evidence indicates that the respondent did not previously disclose the political expenditures for the reimbursements as having been made from the respondent's personal funds with the intent to seek reimbursement. - 12.
+The proper way to report the expenditures would have been to disclose them on Schedule G of the campaign finance report in the period for which the expenditures were made, and check the box labeled "reimbursement from political contributions intended."
+Alternatively, the expenditure could have been reported as a loan on Schedule E. The respondent did not properly disclose political expenditures from personal funds on the reports covering the relevant periods on either Schedule G or on Schedule E. Therefore, there is credible evidence of a violation of section 253.035(h) of the Election Code.